Chart Color Schemes

 Population growth drivers in Ningi are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of Ningi is around 5,613, reflecting a growth of 264 people since the 2021 Census which reported a population of 5,349.
-This increase was inferred from AreaSearch's estimation of the resident population at 5,457 in June 2024 and an additional 21 validated new addresses since the Census date.
-The population density is approximately 206 persons per square kilometer.
-Interstate migration contributed around 85% to Ningi's recent population growth.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+As of May 2026, the estimated population of Ningi is around 5,513, reflecting an increase of 164 people since the 2021 Census.
+The 2021 Census reported a population of 5,349 in Ningi.
+This growth was inferred from AreaSearch's estimation of the resident population at 5,457 following examination of ABS's latest ERP data release in June 2025 and validation of an additional 21 new addresses since the Census date.
+The current density ratio is 202 persons per square kilometer.
+Over the past decade, Ningi has shown a compound annual growth rate of 1.7%, outperforming the national average.
+Interstate migration contributed approximately 85.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population